Cybertruck Could Boost Revenue, Says Big Tesla Investor - TheStreet

 Since Musk's $44 billion acquisition of Twitter, his focus has been on increasing revenue for the social media company.

-Tesla investors want the billionaire to focus on improving sales for the EV company.
+Tesla investors, however, want the billionaire to focus on improving sales for the EV company.
 Musk said in 2022 that he would step down from CEO of Twitter when he finds a replacement.

 Tesla consists of 9.2% of Black's Future Fund Active ETF FFND as of Jan, 17.
 The EV maker had a terrible fourth quarter because of Twitter "noise" and the impact of lower production output from its factory in China, he said.